-Discover the incredible natural beauty of the Scottish Highlands, taste whisky fresh from a local distillery and enjoy an optional first-class ride on the world-famous Jacobite Steam Train, aka. the Hogwarts Express, on our unbeatable Scottish adventure.
+Join Dream Challenges and discover the incredible natural beauty of the Scottish Highlands, taste whisky fresh from a local distillery and enjoy an optional first-class ride on the world-famous Jacobite Steam Train, aka. the Hogwarts Express, on our unbeatable Scottish trekking adventure.

 Setting off just outside Glasgow, we’ll trek on clear paths and trails alongside the magical Loch Lomond and fresh-water rivers to its north.
 We'll wind our way through forested hills, ancient woodland and the amazing Munro and Mamore mountains, with views of Ben Nevis, the Glenfinnan Viaduct and the Buchaille Mor Etive in the heart of Glen Coe.

 Along the way, we’ll stop in traditional Highland settlements and camp amidst spectacular mountain scenery – the perfect escape after so long at home in lock-down!

 Every step of the way, we can look out for local wildlife.
 In 2021, we were lucky enough to see a magnificent stag!

 Crossing our finish line at the “outdoor capital” of Fort William, we end our adventure with an optional first-class ride on the Jacobite Steam Train, aka. the Hogwarts Express!
 Widely named one of the greatest rail journeys in the world, we’ll enjoy breath-taking scenes of lochs, mountains and valleys featured in the Harry Potter films.

 You may also choose to stay an extra night in Fort William to give you more time to explore the town and its surroundings.
 We will send all participants details of how to book the optional train ride and extra night in Fort William closer to the event date.